pyomeca/bioptim/README.md

 The `PhaseTransitionFcn` class is the already available phase transitions in `bioptim`.
 Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, depending on the capabailities of your IDE.

-#### CONTINUOUS
-The states at the end of the phase_pre equals the states at the beginning of the phase_post
+- **CONTINUOUS**  &mdash; The states at the end of the phase_pre equals the states at the beginning of the phase_post

-#### IMPACT
-The impulse function of `biorbd`: `qdot_post = bio_model.qdot_from_impact, q_pre, qdot_pre)` is apply to compute the velocities of the joint post impact.
+- **IMPACT**   &mdash; The impulse function of `biorbd`: `qdot_post = bio_model.qdot_from_impact, q_pre, qdot_pre)` is apply to compute the velocities of the joint post impact.
 These computed states at the end of the phase_pre equals the states at the beginning of the phase_post.

-If a bioMod with more contact points than the phase before is used, then the IMPACT transition phase should be used as well
+If a bioMod with more contact points than the phase before is used, then the IMPACT transition phase should be used as well.

-#### CYCLIC
-Apply the CONTINUOUS phase transition to the end of the last phase and the begininning the of first, effectively creating a cyclic movement
+- **CYCLIC** &mdash; Apply the CONTINUOUS phase transition to the end of the last phase and the begininning the of first, effectively creating a cyclic movement

-#### CUSTOM
-CUSTOM should not be directly sent by the user, but the user should pass the custom_transition function directly.
+- **CUSTOM** &mdash; CUSTOM should not be directly sent by the user, but the user should pass the custom_transition function directly.
 You can have a look at the PhaseTransitionList section for more information about how to define custom transition function.

 ## The results